cap-ntu/ML-Model-CI/README.md

 - **Dispatcher** launches a serving system to load a model in a containerized manner and dispatches the MLaaS to a device.
 Support **Tensorflow Serving**, **Trion Inference Serving**, **ONNX runtime**, **Web Framework (e.g., FastAPI)**
 - **Controller** receives data from the monitor and node exporter, and controls the whole workflow of our system.

 Several features are in beta testing and will be available in the next release soon.
-You are welcome to discuss them with us in the issueS.
+You are welcome to discuss them with us in the issues.

+- [ ] **Automatic model quantization and pruning.**
+- [ ] **Model visulization and fine-tune.**

 *If your want to join in our development team, please contact huaizhen001 @ e.ntu.edu.sg*